TechMediaToday

 LED light bulbs have become such a conventional product that it would be easy to believe they have been around forever.
 Until 2010, however, LED light bulbs were only used for industrial purposes, as they were very bulky and costly.

-When federal legislation started mandating better energy efficiency, companies such as Philips and GE quickly jumped at the opportunity and, with a bit of invention help, started developing LED bulbs that can be used for consumer purposes as well.
+When federal legislation started mandating better energy efficiency, companies such as Philips and GE quickly jumped at the opportunity and, with a bit of invention, started developing LED bulbs for consumer purposes.

 These bulbs use only 20% of the energy incandescent bulbs use and have a lifespan of 25,000 hours, which with average use, means more than a decade of not having to change your light bulbs.